 Bend over some corner socket pins on the track side while pushing the socket in place, so that the socket is held in place by itself.
 Now, carefully solder the socket in place.
-There will be 2 socket holes on the board that will not have pins going through them in this new setup.
+There will be 2 socket holes on the board that will not have pins going through them and be vacant in this new setup.